cta-observatory/pyirf/docs/irf/index.rst

 as a function of the true energy, is computed with the events passing the threshold of the best cutoff plus the angular cuts.

-The corresponding, sparse energy migration matrix can be build from the dispersion matrix.
+The corresponding energy migration matrix can be build from the dispersion matrix.

 Point Spread Function